Wonshtrum/vscode-lizard/readme.md

   workspace.
 See the Lizard documentation for details.
 * `lizard.extensions`: A list of Lizard extensions to run as part of the Lizard command.
 See the Lizard documentation for details.
+* `lizard.file_extensions`: A list of file extensions on which lizard will run.
+* `lizard.path`: Absolute path to Lizard CLI.

 ## Commands